 - Using a screwdriver, loosen base pivot screw and slide base to the rear.
-See Figure 13. - Always set the cutting angle at 0° for splinter-free cutting.
-To set cutting angle at 0°, align the 0° mark on the scale with the parting line on the motor housing. - Tighten base pivot screw securely.
+See Figure 10. - Always set the cutting angle at 0° for splinter-free cutting.
+To set cutting angle at 0°, align the 0° mark on the scale with the parting line located on the front of the motor housing. - Tighten base pivot screw securely.